 If Medica does not approve the request for prior authorization, you have the right to appeal Medica's decision as described in Complaints.
-Medica will send you a written notice of its decision that explains the reason for the denial and any appeal rights you have, including your right to external review.

 Under certain circumstances, Medica may perform concurrent review to determine whether services continue to be medically necessary.
 If Medica determines that services are no longer medically necessary, Medica will inform both you and your attending provider in writing of its decision.
 If Medica does not approve continued coverage, you or your attending provider may appeal Medica's initial decision (see Complaints).